cyberpay/sixeleven/client/README.md

 ncproxy
 ==============

-A SOCKS5 adapter that provides namecoin name resolution.
+A SOCKS5 adapter that provides 611 name resolution.

 This program listens for SOCKS5 connections, resolves .bit DNS names if any and passes the request to a parent SOCKS5 proxy.
 It can be used between polipo